 Runners are not allowed aid between checkpoints, plain and simple.
 No one is allowed to cache, drop or store supplies on the course before or during the run.
-Crews are forbidden to leave aid along the trail during the run, nor can they utilize the road sections and highway crossings to provide aid to runners.
+Crews are forbidden to leave aid along the trail during the run, nor can they utilize highway crossings at Kratka Ridge, Pajarito, or Glenwood Springs to provide aid to runners.
 "Friends out on their own runs" may not offer special treats.
 (We've seen it.
-Don't try it).
+Don't try it.)